outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - new variables may not be adjacently buildable, derivable, or findable with existing structures, leading to a requirement to find/build/derive new structures to structure those new problem variables
     - this may lead to new values of existing variables like new problem-solving intents or new problem/solution core interaction functions, or other new structures that may be representable as new variables, bc they exist on another interface where problems & solutions interact, such as new variables regarding a new function type that can be used for problem/solution interactions
     - even if a problem is static, there will always be new ways to solve it because of the inherent variation captured in the concept of 'problem', and these solution-finding methods will always have new interfaces or other structures which can be used to frame them
+    - there will always be new structures that are adjacent to available tools to fulfill interaction functions (like 'connect') between given new change types generating new interaction functions, and new interaction levels to reduce a system to in terms of finding core components of the system, new structures of errors from new change types, and possibly new primary interfaces created by new interactive change types and new useful structures to connect other new structures

   - add to tech
     - 'download/generate & delete app' process for each use as a preventative measure against malware that checks for an app thats installed before exploiting a vuln in the app

   - add to science
-    - metformin and a low carb diet reduces serum vitamin b which can be used as inputs to cancerous growth
+    - metformin and a low carb diet reduce serum vitamin b which can be used as inputs to cancerous growth
     - check how folding relates to growth patterns like exponential growth, learning & information storage, and related structures like waves
     - prioritize 'scouting nanobots' to clean out chemicals as a prevention measure
     - structures of invalidity like 'hiding health data avoids the solution to the health problem, which would invalidate the reason to hide the health data' and 'funding a prevention measure rather than a cure, which would invalidate the reason to fund prevention measures'